Canadian Hydrogen Intensity Mapping Experiment: Cosmology

 One of the biggest puzzles in contemporary cosmology is why the expansion of the Universe is accelerating.
 About seventy percent of the Universe today consists of dark energy that counteracts gravity's attractive force and causes this acceleration.
 Very little is known about what dark energy is.
 CHIME is in the process of making precise measurements of the acceleration of the Universe to improve the knowledge of how dark energy behaves.
 The experiment is designed to observe the period in the Universe's history during which the standard ΛCDM model predicts that dark energy began to dominate the energy density of the Universe and when decelerated expansion transitioned to acceleration.

 CHIME will make other observations in addition to its main, cosmological purpose.
 CHIME's daily survey of the sky will enable study of the Milky Way galaxy in radio frequencies, and is expected to improve the understanding of galactic magnetic fields.

 CHIME will also help other experiments to calibrate measurements of radio waves from rapidly spinning neutron stars, which researchers hope to use to detect gravitational waves.

 Radio transients

 CHIME is being used for discovering and monitoring pulsars and other radio transients; a specialised instrument was developed for these science objectives.
 The telescope monitors 10 pulsars at a time around the clock to watch for variation in their time-keeping that might indicate a passing gravitational wave.
 CHIME is able to detect the mysterious extragalactic fast radio bursts (FRBs) that last just milliseconds and have no well established astrophysical explanation.

+21-cm absorbers

+21-cm absorption systems are signatures of cold neutral hydrogen gas detected in radio spectra, and serve as sensitive probes of gas reservoirs in and around galaxies across cosmic time.
+CHIME's 400–800 MHz frequency band is sensitive to the hyperfine 21-cm line of neutral hydrogen (HI) redshifted into the range z ≈ 0.78–2.55, making it well suited for conducting blind surveys for 21-cm absorbers.
+The CHIME 21-cm Absorber Project carries out such a survey, searching for cold neutral gas along the lines of sight to bright continuum radio sources across CHIME's wide field of view.
+In 2026, the project reported the discovery of a 21-cm absorption system at redshift z = 2.327 associated with a quasar, representing one of the highest-redshift associated HI absorbers detected to date.
+The detection demonstrates the viability of CHIME's wide-field transit strategy for probing the cold gas in the high-redshift universe.